Marathi Brahmin: Modern era

-Society and Culture
+Society and culture

 Religious customs

-Sociologist S. D. Pillai states, basing on the studies by G. S. Ghurye, that claim of Brahminhood by communities such as the some Saraswat subcastes of the Western Indian Konkan belt who historically had no knowledge of vedas, no priesthood, and even ate non-vegetarian food demonstrates that the Brahmin claim was available on other grounds and using legends to justify Brahmin origins.
+Sociologist S. D. Pillai states, basing on the studies by G. S. Ghurye, that claim of Brahminhood by communities such as some Saraswat subcastes of the Western Indian Konkan belt who historically had no knowledge of vedas, no priesthood, and even ate non-vegetarian food demonstrates that the Brahmin claim was available on other grounds and using legends to justify Brahmin origins.
 But the non-vegetarian tradition did not apply to Saraswats from the south of Western India.

-Chitpavans in Konkan area performed rituals and also did farming.
+Chitpavans from Konkan area acted as priests for religious rituals and also involved in farming.

 Among Karhades there are both Smarthas and Vaishnavites.
 Smarthas are followers of Adi Shankara and Vaishnavas are followers of Madhvacharya.

 The deshastha and the karhade historically allowed cross-cousin marriages but the chitpavan did not.

 Historically, widow remarriage was uncommon among the ritually upper castes in Maharashtra i.e. Marathi speaking brahmins, CKPs and Saraswat unlike among some others castes.